mihai-vlc/sfcc-jobs-executor/README.md

 ## Features

 - Read the job id from the comments on the active file
+- Read a specific job using a keyboard shortcut
 - Show the job execution logs in the output window
+- Manage and run jobs from a dedicated panel
+- Apply regex transformation rules to the job output logs

 ## Installation